-Within one year of license issuance, the Licensee shall, in consultation with the State Water Board, CDFG, USFWS, and USFS, develop a plan for the block of water that addresses, at a minimum: notification protocols for temperature exceedances, emergency temperature operation contingencies, and ecological monitoring needs associated with use of the block of water.
-The plan shall be approved by the Deputy Director prior to submitting it to the Commission, if Commission approval is needed.
+Within one year of license issuance, the Licensee shall, in consultation with CDFW, USFWS, USFS, and State Water Board staff, develop a plan for each block of water that addresses, at a minimum: notification protocols for temperature exceedances, emergency temperature operation contingencies, and ecological monitoring associated with the use of each block of water.
+The Licensee shall submit the plan to the Deputy Director10 for review and approval after agency consultation but prior to submission to the Commission, if applicable.
+The Licensee shall provide the Deputy Director with any comments provided by the agencies during the consultation process.
+The Licensee shall provide the Deputy Director with at least 90 days to review and approve the plan prior to submittal to the Commission, if applicable.
 The Deputy Director may require modifications as part of the approval.
+The Licensee shall file the Deputy Director's approval, together with any required plan modifications, with the Commission.